ebmdatalab/openprescribing/README.md

 ## Production notes

-Keeping environment variables all in one place can be a faff.
-In production, we've solved this by adding them all in `/etc/profile.d/openprescribing.sh` and then adding `source /etc/profile.d/openprescribing.sh` to `<virtualenv>/bin/activate`.
+Secrets are stored in the `environment` file, and are loaded in Django's `manage.py` using the `django-dotenv` package.

 The script at `contrib/bin/gunicorn_start` is responsible for starting up a backend server.
 We proxy to this from nginx using a configuration like that at `contrib/nginx/`.
 We control the gunicorn process using `supervisor`, with a script like that at `contrib/supervisor/`.

 # Set up the database